IGGS Logo

 Dr Mead graduated from the University of Queensland with honours degrees in Arts (International Politics) and Law, and a doctorate in international relations.

 Soon after graduating, she joined the Department of Foreign Affairs and Trade (DFAT) as a trainee and in 2007 she took up her first position as an Australian diplomat, to the Australian High Commission in Kuala Lumpur, Malaysia.
-While there, she advised the Australian Government on Malaysia’s key political events and promoted Australian interests in Malaysia, including during two Australian Prime Ministerial visits.
+While there, she advised the Australian Government on Malaysia’s key political events and promoted Australian interests in Malaysia.

-At DFAT headquarters in Canberra, and in between periods of maternity leave, Dr Mead worked across a variety of Australia’s international priorities, including designing the program to prepare DFAT’s rapid response team for crises affecting Australians overseas.
-She has advise the Government on Australia’s bilateral relationships with Singapore, Myanmar and Indonesia.
+At DFAT headquarters in Canberra, Dr Mead has worked across a variety of Australia’s international priorities, including designing the program to prepare DFAT’s rapid response team for crises affecting Australians overseas.
+She has advised the Government on Australia’s bilateral relationships with Singapore, Myanmar and Indonesia.

-Since 2016, Dr Mead has worked on the Government’s international human rights agenda.
-She was the lead author of Australia’s Strategy for Abolition of the Death Penalty and is currently a senior negotiator on the team representing Australia during its membership of the United Nations Human Rights Council (2018 – 2020).
-Since 2018, she has been based at the Permanent Mission of Australia to the United Nations in Geneva, Switzerland.
+From 2016 to 2021, Dr Mead worked on the Government’s international human rights agenda.
+She was a senior negotiator at the Australian Permanent Mission in Geneva, Switzerland, representing Australia during its membership of the United Nations Human Rights Council (2018 – 2020).

-Board of Trustees of the Ipswich Girls’ Grammar School trading as Ipswich Girls’ Grammar School including Ipswich Junior Grammar School
+Board of Trustees Ipswich Girls’ Grammar School including Ipswich Junior Grammar School

 ABN 82 776 447 213 | CRICOS No.0053D